-The College of Nursing and Health Sciences Faculty subscribe to the commitment of the University to maintain high academic standards, thereby ensuring quality through teaching, counseling, and the promotion of excellence.
+The College of Nursing Faculty subscribe to the commitment of the University to maintain high academic standards, thereby ensuring quality through teaching, counseling, and the promotion of excellence.
 Professional nursing is a field of higher education that belongs within the University.
 Building on a strong liberal arts education, the student is prepared broadly for living.
 Like all programs at the University, the College strives to meet the personal, social and cultural needs of the students while preparing them for professional careers.
 The professional component prepares the student to render nursing care that demonstrates belief in the multi-dimensional wholeness of individuals.

 Individuals are viewed as holistic beings comprised of three dynamic subsystems: biological, social, and personal.
 Each of subsystems interacts to form an integrated whole that is continuously affected by the state of growth and development from conception to death.
 Individuals function within the context of a family and community that is part of an ever-changing environment.
 Through its diverse culture, values, ideas, beliefs, and customs, the environment influences individual behaviors.
 In turn, individuals can influence the environment through interaction with social, economic, and political forces.
 As such, individuals are capable of self-direction, affecting change, and influencing others that are part of a multicultural society.